Silvio-0-1/K-Means-Document-Clustering/README.md

 ### 6. Open your web browser and go to http://localhost:5000 to view the clustering results.

+## Cluster Visualization Images
-**Note:** After running the Flask application, cluster visualization images will be generated and stored in the `static/images/` folder.
+After running the Flask application, cluster visualization images will be generated and stored in the `static/images/` folder.
 Each cluster will have its corresponding image named according to the cluster number.

 ## 🔗 Connect On